Shame and Scandal in the Family: Madness version

-British ska/pop band Madness covered the song having previously covered several Prince Buster ska recordings, including the songs "Madness", and "One Step Beyond".
-The band began performing the song at a series of low-key performances as 'The Dangermen' in 2005.
+British ska/pop band Madness covered the song having previously covered several Prince Buster ska recordings, including the songs "Madness" and "One Step Beyond".
+The band began performing the song at a series of low-key performances as 'the Dangermen' in 2005.

-Madness later recorded the song for their cover album The Dangermen Sessions Vol. 1, and released it as a single later that year.
+Madness later recorded the song for their covers album The Dangermen Sessions Vol. 1, and released it as a single later that year.